splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 .. meta::
     :description: Define a variable that you can use in multiple browser and API tests in Splunk Synthetic Monitoring.

-Define a global variable once, and then you can use the variable across all of your browser and API tests.
+Define a global variable once, and then use it across all of your browser and API tests.

 How can you use a global variable?
 ===================================
-Global variables are stored securely in Splunk Synthetic Monitoring, but the keys and values of all global variables in your account are visible to all users.
+Use global variables to store non-sensitive information for your browser and API tests.
+Splunk Synthetic Monitoring saves your global variables, but note that their values are visible to all users in your account.

-To preserve your account's security, don't use production credentials, real credit card information, or other sensitive data in global variables for your tests.
-Instead, use placeholder credentials to test workflows that require you to enter information.
+To preserve your account's security, don't use global variables to store sensitive information like login credentials, API keys, or credit card information.
+Instead, either use placeholder values or permanently conceal the global variables that contain sensitive information.

-To use information such as login credentials, API keys, or other test data, you can permanently conceal the value of a global variable from all users of your account.

 .. _concealed-gv:

 What happens when you conceal a global variable?
 ==================================================
-When you conceal a global variable, its value is permanently concealed from all users of the account.
-This lets you create and save variables such as test login credentials, API keys, and other sensitive information to use in browser and API tests.

-To preserve security, the value of a concealed global variable is never revealed to any user of the account after it has been created and saved.
-The value is scrubbed from the Splunk Synthetic Monitoring UI, from test results, and from alert messages.
+When you conceal a global variable, Splunk Synthetic Monitoring permanently hides its value from all users of your account.
+Concealed values are never revealed; they are scrubbed from the Splunk Synthetic Monitoring UI, from test results, and from alert messages.
+However, if you send a concealed value to a test endpoint, that endpoint receives its unconcealed value.

 Create a global variable